afeld/computing-in-context/index.md

 ### Auditing

 See the [school policies](https://www.sipa.columbia.edu/students/student-affairs/academic-advising-faq).
 Students must be officially registered.
 If there's a wait list, priority for spots in the class will be given to students taking it for credit.
 Once registered: To receive [R-credit](https://www.registrar.columbia.edu/content/grade-options#auditing), every assignment should at least be attempted and submitted.
 At the end of the course, please remind the instructor that you were auditing.

+### Attendance

+Attending class is mandatory, but most importantly, important.
+Learning programming requires commitment from the part of the student and the skills are built out of practice.
+If you miss an experience in class, you miss an important learning moment and the class misses your contribution.

+Attendance is only taken for the lab sessions; see below and [grading](#grading) for details.
+If you are absent, we trust that it's for a good reason.
+If you're sick, please stay home and rest.

+You are responsible for getting caught up on what was covered, without asking the instructors/TAs to re-teach the material to you.
+You may want to ask a classmate for notes.

+### Labs

+_These only apply to the second half of the course; see the [combined CourseWorks](https://courseworks2.columbia.edu/courses/203144)/announcements for policies regarding labs in the first half._

+Missing 15+ minutes of lab counts as an absence, regardless of the reason or notifying the instructor(s) beforehand.
+If you complete the lab work before the end of the session, you may leave early.

 ### Academic Integrity